-Grindelwald-First Trottibike scooter is an adventurous experience that starts at Bort cable car station, passing through beautiful meadows and farmhouses, ending in Grindelwald.
-Along the way, you’ll see breathtaking views of the mountains from Eiger to Wetterhorn.
-Grindelwald-First Trottibike scooter is worth trying if you have the skills to use it.
+The Trottibike scooter ride at Grindelwald-First is quite an adventure.
+It starts at Bort and goes through beautiful meadows and past farmhouses, all the way down to Grindelwald.
+Along the way, you’ll see amazing views of mountains from Eiger to Wetterhorn.

 Here are the views you will meet along your ride with the Trottibike scooter:

-At the next Grindelwald-First gondola lift station, Schreckfeld, two more experiences await you: First-Glider and Mountain Cart.
-Let’s discuss first the glider.
+Schreckfeld, the next station on the Grindelwald-First gondola lift, offers two more adventures: the First-Glider and Mountain Cart.
+Let’s start with the glider.

-First-Glider is a special kind of zip line that somehow simulates the flight of a bird of prey.
-However, there’s a twist; you are the prey!
-During the ride, you will be hanging beneath the eagle-designed glider.
+The First-Glider is a special kind of zip line that simulates flying like a bird of prey.
+But there’s a catch – you’re not the bird, you’re the prey!
+You’ll be suspended beneath a glider shaped like an eagle.

-You may feel hesitant when you see the path the First-Glider will take and the speed at which it will put you.
-But there’s just nothing to fear!
-You’ll be safely buckled up to the eagle, and all that you’ll have to worry about is how you can have fun.
+You might feel a bit nervous when you see the route the First-Glider will take and the speed it’ll reach.
+But don’t worry, there’s nothing to fear!
+You’ll be securely strapped to the eagle, and your only concern will be how to enjoy the ride.

-The ride First-Glider only lasts for a few minutes.
-It starts and ends in the same place near the Schreckfeld lift station.
-Once you ride the zip line glider, you’ll be pulled up into a hill, and then after you reach the end, it’s time to fly down back to where you embarked on the ride.
+The First-Glider ride is quick.
+It starts and ends near the Schreckfeld lift station.
+You’ll be pulled up a hill on the zip line glider, and once you reach the top, it’s time to soar back down to where you started.

 Here’s what you can expect to experience in First-Glider: